 What to serve with prawn curry?

-I love to serve this prawn curry with basmati rice and naan bread but if you’re extra hungry it would be delicious with a side of saag aloo!
+I love to serve this curry with basmati rice and naan bread but if you’re extra hungry it would be delicious with a side of saag aloo!

 Want more?
 Try these other curry recipes!